RIGHTEOUS AMONG THE NATIONS

 artists

-We have selected a young muralist, TakerOne, from Budapest to paint the mural.
+Young muralist, TakerOne, from Budapest painted the mural.
 The selection of a Hungarian artist is an important connection for our project.

 COMMUNITY PARTNERS and Generous Donors: